catamphetamine/farce/README.md

 document.body.innerHTML = '<div> New Location </div>'

 // The new location is now rendered.
+// Immediately after it has been rendered, call `.locationRenered()`.
 // There's no scroll position to restore because it's not a previously-visited location. navigationStack.locationRendered()